alexpichel/okb-gatsby/content/posts/2015-11-20--harney-county-reentry-court/index.md

 #### BASED ON RESEARCH

 Use of appropriate balance of services, treatment, and supervision.
-Refer to the attached supporting document.

 #### FUNDING